Vexed-Vectors/Pintrest-Clone/README.md

 # Pintrest-Clone
-Responsive Pintrest-Clone using Unsplash API
+Responsive Pintrest-Clone using HTML CSS and Vanilla JS integrated with Unsplash API.